vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/2_sthirI-karaNa-vibhAgaH/24_sAdhyopAya-shodhanAdhikAraH.md

 293

 (upādāna); next performing the adoration (@radhana), afterwards uttering the sacred mantras (japa); lastly meditating on the Supreme Lord (dhyāna); thas in the aforesaid five parts of the day, I will spend my days adoriag Him with the good incense and flowers gathered by me with my own effort."
 Having heard, from the author of Sri Bhashya, this five-fold division of the day and what should be done in each, Vangipuram Nambi briefly summarised it in his Nitya in the words quoted above.
 This may be seen also in the treatise on daily life written by Periajeer and others.
-Any differences that might appear in these descriptions are easily ex. plained as due to differences found in different Samhitas.
+Any differences that might appear in these descriptions are easily ex. plained as due to differences found in different Saṁhitās.

 Hence the prapanna should spend his time in accordance with such sāstraic scheme of life as has been taught by his ācārya in rendering service to Bhagavan with no other purpose than to please Him.
 (In this context the following passages may be borne in mind):- "I do not desire to go to the divine world leaving Thee; oor do I desire to enjoy immortality so also without Thee, I have no desire for the glory which comes of ruling the world". “ You will benjoy yourself with Sita on the slopes of the moun tains.
 I will render all service to you whether you are awake or asleep".
 "I mays be born to any one in whatever family; (wher ever I may be born), may I have the eager longiog to enjoy the pleasure of rendering service to Thee!
 I will never do anything on behalf of any other deity with my body, mind, speech or head".
 "The only object that I have in view is that the Lord should take me into His service for His owd pleasure."